The shift from keyword search to a queryless way to get information has arrived.

 - one about myself as CEO of the company

-It is good also to remember that the quality in terms of both the content you write (alignment with Google’s content quality policies) and the user experience on your website is essential.
-A website that loads on a mobile connection in 10 seconds or more is not going to be featured in Discover.
-A clickbait article, with more ads than content, is not going to be featured in Discover.
-An article written by copying other websites and patently infringing copyrights laws is not likely to be featured in Discovery.
+It is also good to remember that quality is essential, both in terms of the content you write (alignment with Google’s content quality policies) and user experience.
+A website that loads on a mobile connection in 10 seconds or more won’t be featured in Discover.
+A clickbait article — with more ads than content — won’t be featured in Discover.
+An article written by copying other websites and patently infringing copyright laws is not likely to be featured in Discover.

 3. Be relevant and write content that truly helps people by responding to their specific information need

 Recommendations tools like Discover only succeed when they can entice the user to click on the suggested content.
 To do so effectively, they need to work with content designed to answer a specific request.
 Let’s see a few examples “I am interested in SEO” (entity “Search Engine Optimization”), or “I want to learn more about business models” (entity “Business Model”).